MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/azure-machine-learning-experiments.md

 # Use Azure Machine Learning-based custom models in Customer Insights

 The unified data in Dynamics 365 Customer Insights is an ideal source to build machine learning (ML) models that can generate additional business insights.
-Customer Insights provides seamless integration with Azure Machine Learning to use your own custom models.
+Customer Insights integrates with Azure Machine Learning to use your own custom models.

 ## Prerequisites